 The directors have received the Independence Declaration from the Auditors as required under Section 307C of the Corporations Act 2001.
-The declaration is attached to this report.
+The declaration is on page 5 of this report.

-Signed in accordance with a resolution of the Board of Directors.
+Signed in accord ance with a resolution of the F Roard of Directors Signed ili accord ance with a . resonunon OIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIII Maiu oi 1711001015